-The Company records variable consideration as a reduction to revenue in the same period the revenue is recognized.
+The Company accounts for price adjustment and stock rotation rights as variable consideration that reduces the transaction price, and recognizes that reduction in the same period the associated revenue is recognized.
 Three U.S.-based distributors have price adjustment rights when they sell the Company's products to their end customers at a price that is lower than the distribution price invoiced by the Company.
 When the Company receives claims from the distributors that products have been sold to the end customers at the lower price, the Company issues the distributors credit memos for the price adjustments.
-The Company estimates the price adjustments based on analyses of historical claims, at both the distributor and product level, as well as an assessment of any known trends of product sales mix.
+The Company estimates the price adjustments based on an analysis of historical claims, at both the distributor and product level, as well as an assessment of any known trends of product sales mix.
 Other U.S. distributors and non-U.S. distributors, which make up the majority of the Company's total sales to distributors, do not have price adjustment rights.
+The Company records a credit against accounts receivable for the estimated price adjustments, with a corresponding reduction to revenue.

-In addition, certain distributors have limited stock rotation rights that permit the return of a small percentage of the previous six months' purchases.
-The Company estimates the stock rotation returns based on analyses of historical returns, and the current level of inventory in the distribution channel.
-The Company recognizes an asset for product returns which represents the right to recover products from the customers related to stock rotations, with a corresponding reduction to cost of goods sold.
+In addition, certain distributors have limited stock rotation rights that permit the return of a small percentage of the previous six months' purchases in accordance with the contract terms.
+The Company estimates the stock rotation returns based on an analysis of historical returns, and the current level of inventory in the distribution channel.
+The Company records a liability for the stock rotation reserve, with a corresponding reduction to revenue.
+In addition, the Company recognizes an asset for product returns which represents the right to recover products from the customers related to stock rotations, with a corresponding reduction to cost of revenue.